ScarlateAlves/Lengue-of-Analises/README.md

 <!--te-->
 ## Status do projeto

-League of Analise está em construção
+🚧League of Analise está em construção🚧

 ## Informações do projeto